top of page

 Allow yourself to tell a bigger story about who you are and what this all is.

-A story that has room for wonder, gratitude, and the deep, mysterious truth of a universe that is far more magical than our limited logic can ever comprehend.
-From there you can appreciate the opportunities presented, developing greater intention and joy.
+A story that has room for wonder, gratitude, and acceptance for the deep, wide, mysterious truth of a universe that is far more magical than our limited logics can ever comprehend.
+From there you can appreciate the opportunities now presented, developing greater intention and joy.

 -Billy